“Do you Yahoo?” you all remember this tagline, don’t you?

 From 1995 to 2017, Yahoo witnessed 7 CEO swaps, imagine it as a high school’s sports team, whose coach changes every single year.

-Stay tuned for our next blog, The rise of Google.
+Also check out our blog about, The rise of Google.

 Please feel free to let us know if you have any comments and suggestions.
 Please subscribe to our free newsletter to stay updated about our latest blogs.